 On January 26th 1852 he began building the office behind his father’s store.
 Vogler was emerging as a community leader throughout these years.
 In January of 1853 Vogler was appointed one of five fire inspectors in Salem.
 This was an extremely important position that aided in keeping the town safe.
 The Moravians were meticulous about fire safety.

 In 1856 Vogler was appointed to oversee the repairs on Salem Square.
 In 1857 he drew a new town lot plan, including the older lots and the nearby town of Winston.
 Elias continued throughout his adult life to interest himself in art.
-Vogler’s collection of ivory carvings and his renderings of Salem Square and the architectural rendering of Lititz attest to this.
+He painted miniatures on ivory, and his renderings of Salem Square and an architectural rendering of Lititz attest to this.

 In 1858 upon the resignation of Mayor Charles Brietz, Vogler was elected the Mayor of the newly incorporated Salem.
 This election is noted having caught him off guard, but a week later took the oath of office for the position.
 Vogler held various civic positions for the rest of his life.
 He also seemed a bit of an advocate for the freedmen in the post-Civil War era.
 On August 13th of 1868 he offered a letter about appropriating land outside the town limits to build a town of their own.
 Vogler was instrumental in securing the land rent-free from the Church.
 The schoolhouse was located just south of Salem Creek and a ¼ mile from the African American church.
 With Vogler’s lobbying all African-American children were able to enjoy a tuition free education.
 In 1870 Vogler again proposed the building of a community, they wished to name the neighborhood Liberia in honor of Brother Schuman who had released his slaves in 1836.
 However, the name Happy Hill stuck, as “anywhere to live was considered happy.”